NCBI-Hackathons/Viral-VDAP/README.md

 **Samtools**
 - deduplication: `3.consensus.sh` (`All default settings`)
-- consensus generation: vcfutils and consensuscall-c to create a consesus sequnce (FASTQ) from bowtie-produced alignments, then convert to FASTA
+- consensus generation: vcfutils and consensuscall-c to create a consesus sequence (FASTQ) from bowtie-produced alignments, then convert to FASTA
 - variant calling:

 **SPAdes v3.13.0**